What is the structure of a NICA team?

 - Composite Team: Consists of student athletes from a variety of schools within a geographic area.
 If a composite team has more than 5 students from the same high school, they are broken out and scored as a school team.

-- School Team: Consists of student athletes who all attend the same school.
+- Single School-Based Team: Consists of student athletes who all attend the same school.

 Who can start a MICL team?